First or upper second class honours degree or equivalent professional experience.

 Months of entry

-This industry-relevant and innovative Master’s enables media professionals and graduates to advance their careers with in-depth knowledge and technical skills in the latest digital technologies.
+This industry-relevant Master’s is designed to provide media professionals and graduates with an opportunity to advance their in-depth knowledge and technical skills in the latest digital technologies.

 The MA Digital Media provides an opportunity to explore in detail the potential that online, mobile and emerging media platforms present, and the application of agile methodologies and user-centred approaches to project development.

-The Lincoln School of Film & Media is home to a dynamic and interdisciplinary academic community and this programme is informed by our critically acclaimed media research.
-You will learn from academics who are active practitioners and digital media producers.
+The Lincoln School of Film & Media is home to an interdisciplinary academic community and this programme is informed by our media research.
+You will have the chance to learn from academics who are industry and research active.

-Our professional Media Broadcast Centre provides the latest state-of-the-art equipment for you to develop and refine your practical skills, including the Oculus Rift virtual reality kit.
+Our Media and Broadcast Production Centre provides specialist equipment to give you the opportunity to develop and refine your practical skills.

 Qualification and course duration